ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 ### Non-parametric representation

-The ponts themselvces represent the cluster, in this way to know how far something is I need to check all the points.
+The ponts themselves represent the cluster, in this way to know how far something is I need to check all the points.

 ### Parametric representation

 Pick a point and represent everything in relation to it.
-Now i only need the distance from the representative of the class.
+Now I only need the distance from the representative of the class.

-In general a cluster may be represented by a point, a plaine, a hyperplain in more than 3d.
+In general a cluster may be represented by a point, a plaine, a hyperplain in more than 3D.

 > In the first case (point)
 > The mean of these points